 Application for Departmental bursaries: To apply for these bursaries please note on your online application form that you would liked to be considered for the appropriate named bursary.
 For the Ian Colquhoun and Michael Binns bursaries please make clear in your application how your research interests and chosen Masters courses relate to the themes of the bursary.
-An announcement of the awards will be made in May 2016.
-You must have applied by 5pm on 30th April 2017 to be considered for a bursary.
+An announcement of the awards will be made in April 2018.
+You must have applied by the end of February 2018 to be considered for a bursary.

 Please use the Durham University funding database to discover more information on bursaries and studentships: www.durham.ac.uk/postgraduate/finance

 AHRC Northern Bridge fully-funded PhD studentships: We have fully-funded PhD studentships in Archaeology available for high-calibre students through the Northern Bridge Doctoral Training Partnership.
-The deadline for application for these is Monday 11th January 2017.
+The deadline for application for these is the 10th January 2018.
 The Northern Bridge Doctoral Training Partnership offers high-quality supervision and exceptional resources, as well as the expertise of a broad portfolio of Strategic Partners for the training and development of outstanding Arts and Humanities postgraduate researchers.

 The awards cover tuition fees and provide a maintenance grant at the RCUK national rate for UK applicants.
 They cover tuition fees only for EU students; institutional funds permitting, however, we also expect to make maintenance awards to EU students.